 Laboratory experience accompanying BIO 120.

-Corequisites: Registration in BIO 120 is required.
+Corequisites: Concurrent registration in BIO 120 is required.
 Offered: Fall, Spring.

 BIO 122 • Introduction to Organismic Biology 3 Credits

-Corequisites: Registration in BIO 122D is required.
+Corequisites: Concurrent registration in BIO 122D is required.
 Offered: Fall, Spring.

 BIO 122D • Introduction to Organismic Biology Lab 1 Credit